Ukraine, a corrupt mafia state that has deceived us all. A former adviser to Boris Johnson is at large - ExBulletin

 Ukraine, a corrupt mafia state that has deceived us all.
 A former adviser to Boris Johnson is at large

-in an interview with the publication I, Cummings, a former adviser to Boris Johnson, said the West he should never have gotten involved in this whole stupid situation“He argued that sanctions against Russia had a greater impact on European politics than on Moscow.
+In an interview with the publication, Cummings, a former adviser to Boris Johnson, said the West he should never have gotten involved in this whole stupid situation“He argued that sanctions against Russia had a greater impact on European politics than on Moscow.

 Furthermore, Cummings said the kyiv leader was not Churchillian. this is not a repeat of the events of 1940.